loloof64/ChessExercisesManagerRN/README.md

 Application icon has been downloaded from [Flaticon](https://www.flaticon.com/free-icon/chess_178148?term=chess&page=1&position=70), and designed by Flat icons.

 Chess vectors have been downloaded from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces).

+Based on the tutorial https://docs.microsoft.com/fr-fr/graph/tutorials/react-native for the Microsoft One Drive account handling.